 '''

-MMO
+; Input:

+MM0

 signed source operands

-; Input:

 signed operands clipped to the unsigned

 ; Output:

 MM1

 range [high, low]

-(packed max - packed high)

 paddssw

-MMO,
+MMO, (packed_max - packed_high)

 ; in effect this clips to high

 psubssw

-MMO, (packed usmax - packed high + packed ow)
+MMO, (packed_usmax - packed_high + packed_ow)

 ; clips to low

-MM0, low

 ; undo the previous two offsets

 paddw

+MM0, low

 '''

 This algorithm saves a cycle when it is known that (high - low) >= 0x8000.
 The three-instruction algorithm does not work when (high - low) < 0x8000, because 0xffff minus any number < 0x8000 will yield a number greater in magnitude than 0x8000, which is a negative number.
-When the second instruction.
+When the second instruction, psubssw MMO, (0xffff - high + low), in the three-step algorithm (Example 4-21) is executed, a negative number is subtracted.
+The result of this subtraction causes the values in MMO to be increased instead of decreased, as should be the case, and an incorrect answer is generated.